pickyourtrail_logo

 Ayutthaya

-Suan Pakkad Palace was the first to be private and then opened as a museum in 1952 to the public, thus becoming one of the first private museums in Thailand.
-The palace grounds consist of eight traditional Thai teak houses that have been preserved in superb condition, and a garden designed for calming effects with wooden walkways connecting the houses.
-The collection in each house consists of royal artefacts, ancient sculptures, ceramics, religious pieces, musical instruments, costumes, and rare antiques, and thus offers a complete insight into the artistic and cultural heritage of Thailand for many centuries.
+Suan Pakkad Palace was originally a private residence of Princess Chumbhot of Nakhon Sawan and opened as a museum in 1952, becoming one of Thailand's first private museums.
+The palace grounds consist of eight traditional Thai teak houses that have been preserved in superb condition and a garden designed for calming effects with wooden walkways connecting the houses.
+The collection in each house consists of royal artefacts, ancient sculptures, ceramics, religious pieces, musical instruments, costumes, and rare antiques and thus offers a complete insight into the artistic and cultural heritage of Thailand for many centuries.

 Among the many attractions of the palace is the Lacquer Pavilion, a 17th-century building embellished with gold-on-black lacquer murals that tell the tales of Buddhism, heavenly beings, royal life, and the grandeur of Thai mythology.
 It is difficult to describe the experience of walking around the palace grounds as anything but being in a quiet village of traditional Thai homes that have been preserved for centuries.